dotnet/source-build/README.md

 ### Building

 .NET 6.0 is built from source using the [dotnet/installer](https://github.com/dotnet/installer) repo.
 The steps to build vary slightly depending on your distro.
-The following set of instructions walk through how to build on Fedora.33.
+The following set of instructions walk through how to build on Fedora 33.

 1. Clone the repo and check out the tag for the desired release.
     ```bash